 When deciding what clay to use for your mud wash here are some things to keep in mind:

-- Rhassoul clay yields the best results in my opinion – it leaves hair with the best texture and is less drying than other clays. is not usually available in health food stores, but you can easily find it online.
+- Rhassoul clay yields the best results in my opinion – it leaves hair with the best texture and is less drying than other clays.
+It is not usually available in health food stores, but you can easily find it online.

-- Bentonite is widely available and works okay, but it can be a drying if left on too long.
+- Bentonite clay is widely available and works okay, but it can be a drying if left on too long.
 Also, it can leave a certain texture on the hair that I am not fond of.
 For the easiest application, either buy it in liquid form or give your hand mixed concoction a whir in the blender before heading off to wash.
 Otherwise it can be a bit clumpy.
 I recommend giving this method a try with bentonite if you have it on hand and then switching to rhassoul if you decide it’s something you’d like to use long term.

 Step 1: Mix Up Your Mud Wash